jenfurg/BubbleShooter/README.md

  5/25: Jennifer worked on the the vector, trying to limit its movement and working out a shooting function.

  5/26: Leo rewrote the shooter display to be a constant length in the direction of the mouse.
+Jennifer worked on setting up the background formatting.

  5/27: Leo made initial 50ish bubbles show up upon setup and fixed colors.
+Jennifer worked on the appearance of the bubbles, making sure they fit the screen and appeared as they did in the game.

  5/28: Leo made the shooter smoothly fire a bubble in the direction of the mouse.